TechColab/uEVSE/README.md

 Upon receiving the PCBs, I populated one with decent quality pin-through-hole (PTH) passives and good sockets for the ICs.
 It worked better than the breadboard prototype did but hardly rock-steady.
 It took quite a while to trim the pots for a 13% duty cycle at 1kHz.
 I found it best to set the frequency pot to its centre then parallel timing capacitors to get it into the ball-park before trimming in.
 I found the car wouldn't stay charging for very long, even if I trimmed the 555 to start around 990Hz so that it was still below 1100Hz after settling.

 Having fitted the PCB into a 1-mod DIN rail enclosure, I can see that an hour-glass shapped PCB would have a bit more space.
 Switching to surface-mount-devices (SMD) should enable enough space for a ground plane while also allowing better quality components.
-But this would detract from the DIY-friently aims.
+But this would detract from the DIY-friendly aims.

+I think this is another case which shows that the 555 isn't really that good at basic timing!
+To know if this task is really beoyond the 555's capabilities, I need to further explore the timing tolerances of my car, with some accuracy.
+Probably the beast way to do this would be to build the feature-ritch variant anyway!

+## Feature ritch varient
+I have used an ESP-01 in place of a 555 before so it seems a natural choice here.
+The pros and cons being as follows:
+- Needs a 3.3V supply regulator
+- Outputs are only 3.3V
+- Very limited outputs, in terms of count and restrictions
+- Needs driver IC with 3.3V inputs and 12V outputs
+- No need for software development
++ Does not need the op-amp
++ Hopefully more accurate timing
++ Better duty-cycle control: 0-100% without any impact on frequency
++ Allows real-time control by mobile device, for duty-cycle, on/off, delay-start, duration-limit etc.
++ Potential integration with Home Assistant etc.
++ Easier to build the hardware
+~ Probably about the same size and cost

+To be continued.